BernardKula/Introduction-to-Excel---Independent-Project/README.md

 You will be required to do the following:<br />
 ● Perform data cleaning techniques using the provided data cleaning guidelines.<br />

-          ○ Remember to provide documentation of the data cleaning steps taken.<br />
+          ○ Remember to provide documentation of the data cleaning steps taken.
 ● Come up with five critical questions that you will answer to provide recommendations.<br />
 ● Perform data analysis techniques to answer your questions.<br />
 ● Ensure that you have at least three visualizations from the questions that you will have